 According to the World Wildlife Fund, over 145 million tons of sugar is produced every year.
 Any production on that scale will inevitably take its toll on our planet.
 The production of sugar causes habitat destruction, high freshwater consumption, heavy pesticide usage, and water pollution.

 There is also a growing human cost of sugar production.
 Natural Geographic highlighted this in a short documentary entitled “The Human Cost of Sugar Harvesting”.
 The video can be watched below but be warned, it contains some extremely hard-hitting images.

 You may be aware that brown bread is better for you in terms of health than white bread.
 But did you know that it’s also a greener choice than white bread?

-This is due to the extra refinement processes that the wheat has to go through in order to produce white bread.
-Whole wheat flour (that makes brown bread) goes through less manufacturing processes, leading to reduced production costs, energy usage and carbon emissions than white bread.
+This is due to the extra refinement processes that the wheat has to go through to produce white bread.
+Whole wheat flour (that makes brown bread) goes through less manufacturing processes, leading to reduced production costs, energy usage, and carbon emissions than white bread.

 What eco-friendly food choices do you make?

 Do you consciously make any choices when purchasing food or ingredients to help lower your carbon footprint or to help you live a greener life?
 If so, let us know in the comments below.